March-08/Distibuited_protocol/README.md

 # Android App
 <a href="https://imgflip.com/gif/3powgj"><img src="https://i.imgflip.com/3powgj.gif" title="made at imgflip.com"/></a>

-This is the implementation of an android app to visualize the results of the protocol called
+This is the implementation of an android app to visualize the results of the protocol called.
+For more information about the app contact us mpoliti08@gmail.com.